andreascasen/spendTracker/README.md

 ## Tech Stack

-I'm building this project in a basic NodeJS stack with Express in the backend and React + Vite on the frontend.
+I'm building this project in a basic NodeJS stack:

+**Frontend: React + Vite**

-On the frontend, my idea is to use the frontend project as a vehicle to properly learn a new styling framework.
+My idea is to use the frontend project as a vehicle to properly learn a new styling framework.
 I'm still making my mind up between Tailwind and ShadCN

+**Back End: Express JS**

-When it comes to backend, I'm sticking to the simplest possible implementation because I want to rewrite in Go in a future version, hopefully picking up some skills in that language as I go along.
+I'm sticking to the simplest possible implementation because I want to rewrite in Go in a future version, hopefully picking up some skills in that language as I go along.

 ---